obophenotype/upheno/docs/organization/meetings.md

 ## Meeting

-- Every meeting should start with a quick overview of all the goals and how they processed.
-The MC should mention all goals, even the ones we did not make any progress on, to keep the focus on the priorities:
+- Every meeting should start with a quick (max 5 min, ideally 3 min) overview of all the goals and how they processed.
+The MC should mention all blockers and goals, even the ones we did not make any progress on, to keep the focus on the priorities:
    - uPheno releases
    - uPheno documentation
    - Pattern creation